Bassusour/Formal-methods/README.md

 -ND -> non deterministic graph
 -D -> deterministic graph
 -P -> print syntax tree
--SW -> Stepwise execution, it asks you then to enter the start values,
+-SW -> Stepwise execution, it asks you to enter the start values,
     for variable its just a number, for array seperate your numbers  with a ","
     ex.
     Enter initial value for x